SimonStapletonCotton/businessdailydeals/PRODUCTION_STABILITY_SOLUTION.md

 - ✅ Updated documentation for production deployment
 - ✅ All components now use inline styles with zero external dependencies

-### Phase 3: Production Readiness
+### Phase 3: Production Readiness (COMPLETED)
-- ⏳ Final testing of all image functionality
+- ✅ Server-validated image loading implemented and tested
-- ⏳ Performance optimization
+- ✅ Performance optimized with proper loading states
-- ⏳ Documentation for Cybersmart deployment
+- ✅ Documentation updated for Cybersmart deployment
+- ✅ User confirmed successful image display

 ## Expected Outcome
 With this approach, image display will be bulletproof for production: